Traap/dotfiles/omarchy/README.md

 I can seamlessly float between BSPWM, Hyprland, Vim, Neovim on Arch Linux, Ubuntu, WSL2 running Arch Linux, WSL2 running Ubuntu, and Git Bash and remain productive.
-Linux based solutions are always nearly flawless; Windoz does take so mangling to accomplish setup tasks that a painless on Linux.
+Linux based solutions are always nearly flawless; Windoz does take mangling to accomplish setup tasks that a painless on Linux.

 ## The solution
 Omarchy is built upon the greatest Linux distribution ever: Arch Linux.
-I used Omarchy defaults, studied the bash scripts (they are amazing the way), and did minor tweaking to improve my workflows.
+I used Omarchy defaults, studied the bash scripts (they are amazing by the way), and did minor tweaking to improve my workflows.
 After installing Omarchy on three different laptops and convincing myself that I could create a seamless workflow for all systems that I use daily, I add my Omarchy customizations.

 ## The journey begins with .bashrc and .inputrc
-Bring bring both bash environments together.
+Effortlessly combine both bash environments.

 ```bash
 # All the default Omarchy aliases and functions
 source ~/.local/share/omarchy/default/bash/rc